Dual Diagnosis Treatment

 These signs and symptoms may be a definite warning to seek help.

-The best treatment for dual diagnosis is an integrated intervention in which a person receives care for both their mental health disorder, as well as their substance-use disorder.
-Many people abuse substances because the circumstances of their lives can be so overwhelming.
-It is imperative to uncover the underlying reasons for substance-use as they are often linked to a mental health disorder.
+The best treatment for co-occurring disorders is an integrated intervention in which a person receives care for both their mental health disorder, as well as underlying factors that may be contributing to the problem.
 Proper evaluations and treatment plans combined with assessing the presence or absence of a mental health disorder is crucial to long-term success.

 It is important to choose a mental health provider that is qualified in treating dual diagnosis.
 The individual and their chosen treatment provider should have a mutual understanding of the ways each condition can affect the other.
 Discussions on how treatment can be most effective should occur.
 Treatment planning and strategies for dual diagnosis are not streamlined and will differ from patient to patient.